Can a Booster Club Use My Personal Venmo?

 Tax Implications

+As a club officer, you have the fiduciary responsibility of keeping track of club income and filing the appropriate tax returns at the city, state, and federal level, according to your state’s requirements.
 There are very few transfers of money that don’t trigger tax implications.
 Even if your organization has 501(c)(3) status, you still have to stay on top of your filing and track your cash flow in and out.
+You will still need to file a tax return.

-Using a personal Venmo account could mean that you have to declare the money as income.
-Even if you only use your Venmo account exclusively for booster club business, the IRS may not see it that way.
-If you do end up having to declare the Venmo transactions as income, you could be left with a hefty tax bill at the end of the year.
+Beware that using a personal Venmo account could mean that you have to declare the money as your personal income.
+Typically, this is not something that you want to do!
+Even if you are only using your Venmo account exclusively for booster club business, the IRS may not see it that way.
+And if the IRS doesn’t see it that way, you may be in for a big surprise.
+If you end up having to declare the Venmo transactions as income, you could be left with a hefty tax bill at the end of the year.
+Some booster clubs not only collect tens of thousands, but hundreds of thousands of dollars every year.
+Imagine having to pay the personal tax bill on that!

 Venmo Fees

 In addition to the tax implications, using Venmo for a booster club has fees that you’ll have to consider.
-Many Venmo users link their accounts to a credit card, which means that there’s a 3% transaction fee.
+Many Venmo users link their accounts to a credit card, which means that you will have to factor in an additional 3% transaction fee.
+Have you factored these fees into your thinking about which system to use?
+Depending on how much income you generate each year, this percentage could end up being a significant amount.
+It may be the deciding factor in your choice of payment processors.

 Checks and Balances